brackendev/GistBrowser-Pharo/README.md

 1. Select the Gist (top-left column)
 2. Select the file (top-right column).
 3. Click the *Delete File* [❌] button (right-side top toolbar).

+## Note

+* Due to constraints of the public Gist API, the UX is (currently) not as smooth as I prefer.
+(Multiple API requests have to be made to get the entire content of a Gist.
+Even getting the starred status of a Gist requires a unique API request.)

 ## TODO